 My children have a father, who is not my husband John.
 So prior to introducing my girls to the new man who would be in their lives, I had a long discussion with John about what I needed his role to be when it came to my children.
 I wasn’t looking for a helping hand, or a babysitter, or a father figure.
 I was looking for a man who was willing to take a back seat to my children’s father.
 We ultimately agreed that he could offer his friendship and some minimal guidance.
 But as for parenting?
 No thanks.
 I got this.

-However, just last year (after a three year engagement), John and I finally tied the knot.
+However, two years ago (after a three year engagement), John and I finally tied the knot.
 Though our marriage certificate officially gave him the stepdad title, I didn’t want that piece of paper to change the relationship he had built with my girls.
 I didn’t even want the term “stepdad” to be used, as the word “dad” implies that John has some of the same powers as their father does.
 For some, the role of stepfather includes certain expectations like disciplining, attending events for the child, giving financial assistance, helping the kids with homework or teaching them to play a sport.
 While those expectations do exist for my ex-husband, they do not exist for John.
 And I didn’t ever want my girls to feel conflicted about where their loyalties should lie.

 As you can imagine, the scenario I have created for John’s association with my daughters is probably not an easy adjustment for anyone.
 Asking the man, who coexists with your children, to limit his involvement and give up a certain amount of control over the children he has come to love is not ideal.
 However, John’s agreement to be a part of this crazy domestic structure has given my children a third constant in their lives – the “un-step-dad”.

-Having John in our lives provides my girls with a relationship that can be the hardest to create as a parent.
+Having John in our lives provides my girls with a relationship that can be the hardest to cultivate as a parent.
 He is able to tap into their friendship during the times when my ex-husband and I need to be parents.

 John embodies his role as buddy by creating an environment where my girls can feel silly and curious and playful.
 Even when they are acting up, rather than yelling at them, I’ve overheard him whisper, “Hey girls, I’m not trying to tell you what to do, but if your mom sees what you’re up to, she’s probably not going to be happy.”
 And he leaves it at that.